Harrenhal, on the north shore of the Gods Eye, by Lino Drieghe © Fantasy Flight Games

 - Hunter's Hall is another hall of the castle.

 - The mews are said to be haunted by the spirits of dead falcons.

-- The godswood is walled over twenty acres.
-It has a small stream running through it.
+- The godswood is walled over twenty acres and has a small stream running through it.
+The wood contains oaks, pines, and sentinels.
 Its heart tree, a weirwood, appears to have a terrible visage full of hatred, with a twisted mouth and flaring eyes.
-It is located across the ward from where the Barracks Hall and the armory are.
 The heart tree has thirteen deep marks carved into it dating to the Battle Above the Gods Eye in 130 AC during the Dance of the Dragons.
 These marks still bleed every spring.